 In case of an emergency, there are specific instructions that must be adhered to.
 First, dial AHEC Police at 303-556-5000 or the local authorities at 9-1-1.
 Each staff member should then follow the chain of command in reporting the incident to the Housing & Dining Leadership Team as well as the Greystar Home Office.
 Management and staff members should be familiar with all aspects of the fire prevention system.
-They should be familiar with all prevention systems in the resident rooms, (i.e. sprinklers, smoke alarms, intercom speakers, etc.) and in the public areas (i.e. smoke alarms, fire extinguishers, pull stations, strobe lighting, exit signs, etc.) Community.
+They should be familiar with all prevention systems in the resident rooms, (i.e., sprinklers, smoke alarms, intercom speakers, etc.) and in public areas (i.e. smoke alarms, fire extinguishers, pull stations, strobe lighting, exit signs, etc.) Community.

 Managers and staff should also be familiar with all fire alarm monitoring systems on the property.
 This includes panels at the front desks that may indicate smoke alarm or pull station activations.
-Fire extinguishers, hoses, sprinklers, etc. should be provided if local code requires them.
+Fire extinguishers, hoses, sprinklers, etc. should be provided if the local code requires them.
 Residents should be informed of the severe penalties associated with tampering and/or vandalizing fire equipment.
-RA's should also be familiar with how to operate a fire respond to extinguisher, the fire panel alarms/instructions and sprinkler activation and all evacuation policies and procedures.
+RAs should also be familiar with how to operate a fire extinguisher, respond to the fire alarms/instructions and sprinkler activation and all evacuation policies and procedures.

-LYNX CROSSING EMERGENCY PROCEDURES
+RESIDENTIAL FACILITIES EMERGENCY PROCEDURES